gandazgul/snagsct/README.md

 ## Site technology

-The site is built with Hugo and managed with NetlifyCMS.
+The site is built with Jekyll and managed with NetlifyCMS.
 Deployed with Nginx Docker to k8s.
 Certificates by Let's Encrypt.

 ## Issues